If you’re looking to get on track this year with an exercise routine, you should definitely consider yoga.

 Still, just knowing something is good for you doesn’t necessarily motivate you.
 In my experience, seeing results is the best form of motivation around.

 So what results can you expect after your first month of regular yoga practice?
+What will your yoga before and after be like?

 While yoga is an excellent workout, don’t expect major weight loss during your first month if you’re not making big changes to your eating habits.
 The biggest benefits are, without a doubt, drastically increased flexibility and mobility, and an improved mental state.